lgatto/TeachingMaterial/01-intro.md

 - `<-` assigns/creates in the current environment

-- `<<-` (deep assignment) never creates a variable in the current environment, but modifies an existing variable in the current or first enclosing environment where that name is defined.
+- `<<-` (deep assignment) never creates/updates a variable in the current environment, but modifies an existing variable in the current or first enclosing environment where that name is defined.

 - If `<<-` does not find the name, it will create the variable in the global environment.

 ```r